 Turkmen original books, unlike the Russian books translated into Turkmen, had mainly to do with the world of education that was inhabited by pioneers and friendship.
 In this light, Dobrenko's study on the school tale and Leont'eva's dissertation on the pioneer literature are important.
 Dobrenko argues that the genre of the school tale was established in 1936 to give a positive contemporary account of children's school life.
 The genre was to incite children to socialize and collectivize through the act of reading.71 He finds that the school tale was fully established after the war as fusion between children's self-generation that revealed their maturity and consciousness, and the institution of school.
-As a result,
+As a result, "The school became an informal institution, discipline became conscious, and schooling turned into joy and pleasure. ...
+Violence went from being visible to invisible and turned into its opposite - pleasure."
+In the postwar years, the school tale entailed "the theme of reeducation (perevospitanie)."
+It aimed to show that transformation could be achieved by anyone sympathetic such as teachers, parents, friends from pioneer or Komsomol organizations.
+Academic success is usually the main task of the school tale.
+It promotes "conscious discipline" as opposed to blind bourgeois obedience in which the driving force is communist belief instead of fear or gain.72

-69 O. Mamedniyazov, "O turkmenskoi detskoi literature," and Velmyradov, "Chagalar edebiyatynda yza galaklygy yok etmeli."
+69 O. Mamedniyazov, "About Turkmen children's literature," and Velmyradov, "The backwardness in children's literature needs to be eliminated."